-By Alex Kallimanis: Washington, DC might be a particularly polarizing place at the moment, but it’s still a fantastic city to visit.
+Washington, DC may be a particularly polarizing place, but it’s still a fantastic city to visit.
 The Smithsonian is the world’s largest collection of free museums and the city also has an impressive and diverse culinary scene.
 The predominantly neoclassical architecture of DC means it bears some resemblance to ancient Athens during the height of its power.
 Here are 10 great things to do in Washington, DC.

 1) The US Capitol Building (and House and Senate Chambers)